jwanner83/liferay-npm-bundler-improved/README.md

 ## Disclaimer
 In this state, the `liferay-npm-bundler-improved` isn't intended to be used as a replacement of the original liferay-npm-bundler.
-It is currently lacking features like the support for Portlet configurations, localization or package deduplication which are essential.
+It is currently lacking features like the support for Portlet configurations or package deduplication.

 ### Reason for existence
 Although some essential features are missing, it can be really useful for development because of one thing: speed.
 In